 God it felt good to get out of the rain.
 I couldn't believe how my night was turning out… it had been so shitty… standing at the corner for so long without one customer and now this.
 I could feel the hundred dollar bill that was nestled between my breasts.
 A hundred dollars!
 Yeah, sure he just wanted to watch the Three Stooges.
 Nobody paid a hundred bucks to watch TV.
 I would probably hafta do it with his dog or something.
 Taking a look at him, I noticed that he had removed a pack of smokes.
 I quickly reached over, my hand running along the inside of his muscled leg.
 "Do you have one for me?"
 I asked as seductively as I could.
 He looked over, and the expression on his face startled me.
 Not the usual look of desire and lust that I saw but an overwhelming sadness.
 I took the cigarette he offered and decided to sit back on my side of the cab, not sure what to make of this particular john.

 The rain had turned into a mist by the time I pulled up in front of the trailer.
 Sam wiggled out from underneath, fur still soaking and caked with damp sand as he came around to my side of the truck in greeting.
 I glanced over at the girl with a shrug.
 "It's not much but hey… we'll stay dry."
-The faint glow from the TV that spilled out from the sliding glass door was just enough to illuminate the deck as we made our way up the stairs.
+The faint glow from the TV that spilled out from the sliding glass door was just enough to illuminate the area as we stepped up onto the concrete block that I used as a stair.
 Reaching down I gave Sam a quick pat on the head.
 "Sorry, mutt, but you're gonna hafta stay outside tonight."
 I shrugged out of my wet jacket, throwing it across the small kitchenette table as I motioned for the girl to sit.
 She curled up on one end of the couch, using the motion to hike her skirt up to the top of her thighs.
 I glanced over as I pulled a couple of glasses out of the cupboard.
 She was attractive for a hooker, still young and new enough to be somewhat fresh faced but that wouldn't last long.
 I used to work in Vice.
 I knew how it would most likely end up for her and it wouldn't be a pretty picture.
 Cracking open one of the bottles, I poured the booze up to the top of the glass.
 "You want some of this?
 I've got some beer too."

 "I'll take a beer," the girl answered.
 "You mind if I smoke a joint?"